Skip to main content

 What benefits can I claim after my spouse dies?

 If your spouse or civil partner died and you are under State Pension age, you can claim Bereavement Support Payment: £3,500 lump sum plus £350/month for 18 months if you have children, or £2,500 plus £100/month without children.
-Claim within 3 months for full backdating.
-You may also be entitled to Widowed Parent's Allowance or other means-tested benefits.
+Claim within 3 months and you get the lump sum and all 18 monthly payments; leave it past 12 months and the lump sum is lost entirely.
+You may also be entitled to other means-tested benefits.

 Find your local guide

-We have step-by-step guides for cities across the UK with local registrar details, council contacts, and area-specific information.
+We have step-by-step guides for cities across the UK, with local registrar details, council contacts, and information for your area.

 View all local guides